One of the most common struggles many parents have is how to get their baby to sleep without being held in mom or dad’s arms.

 Swaddling is a way of wrapping a baby in a blanket so that their limbs are secure and can’t wriggle out, which essentially replicates the feeling of being in mommy’s womb.

-According to many pediatricians, swaddling can help newborns feel calm and can promote better sleep, because it helps keep their startle (or Moro) reflex in check.
+According to many pediatricians, swaddling can help newborns feel calm and can promote better sleep, because it helps keep their startle (or Moro) reflex in check (something that might wake them up if they don’t sleep with their arms up).

 Put Your Baby Down When Drowsy (But Still Awake)